j11b0/j11b0.github.io/_posts/2020-03-14-nahamcon CTF writeups.markdown

 ---

-These are the writeups for[Nahamcon CTF 2021](https://ctf.nahamcon.com/) challenges that I personally solved.
+These are the writeups for [Nahamcon CTF 2021](https://ctf.nahamcon.com/) challenges that I personally solved.

 ## Buzz